Best Things To Do In Nerja, Spain In One Day

-It wouldn’t be a true south Spanish town without an old town full of old whitewashed houses, cobbled streets, and a church, right?
-In this regard, Nerja doesn’t differ from the rest – it’s another beautiful town located on Costa del Sol in Spain, surrounded by mountains and sandy beaches but this one has impressive caves as well!
-Once a fishing village, now a popular holiday resort, which kept its traditional Andalusian charm.
-Nerja is also a perfect place to visit whenever you’ll be near Frigiliana.
-Vamos, let’s discover the best things to do in Nerja, Spain during one day.
+It wouldn’t be a real south Spanish town without an old town full of old whitewashed houses, cobbled streets, and a church, right?
+In this regard, Nerja doesn’t differ from the rest.
+It’s another beautiful spot located on Costa del Sol, surrounded by mountains and sandy beaches but this one has impressive caves as well!
+Once it was a sleepy fishing village, now it’s a popular holiday resort, which managed to keep its traditional Andalusian charm.
+Vamos, let’s discover the best things to do in Nerja, Spain.

 Interesting fact.
-Town owes its name to the Moors.
+The town owes its name to the Moors.
 “Nerja” comes from the word “Narixa”, which translates to abundant spring/abundant source.

-Of course, if only to see and admire landscapes from the Balcony of Europe – amazingly blue sea water, sandy beaches, and mountains in the background… Something beautiful!
-Besides that, there is a small yet charming old town where you can get lost for hours.
+Of course!
+If only to admire breathtaking landscapes from the Balcony of Europe – crystal clear sea water, sandy beaches, and mountains in the background… It’s just amazing!
+Besides that, there is a small, yet charming, old town where you can get lost for an hour or two.

 Nerja Old Town

 Strolling around the picturesque Nerja Old Town is a must if you want to escape from vivid resorts, and feel a true Andalusian vibe.
-Old Town is full of cobbled streets with whitewashed houses decorated with bright flowers.
-It’s also full of restaurants, tapas bars, cafes, and shops selling handmade products.
+It’s a lovely area full of cobbled streets with whitewashed houses decorated with bright flowers, as well as restaurants, tapas bars, cafes, and shops selling handmade products.

-In Nerja Old Town, you’ll also find places like Balcón de Europa, El Salvador Church, or the Museum of the village of Nerja.
+In Nerja Old Town, you’ll find points of interest like the Balcon de Europa, El Salvador Church, or the Museum of the Village of Nerja.

 Nerja Balcony of Europe

-The Balcony of Europe (es.
-Balcon de Europa) without a doubt is a must of all the things to do in Nerja and in Andalusia.
-It is easily accessible in the city center and you just simply cannot miss it.
-It’s a round balcony sitting on a cliff, which offers magnificent views over the Mediterranean Sea and Costa del Sol.
-In the past, the balcony was part of the watchtower of an Arabic fortress, from which people scanned the sea for pirates.
+Visiting the Balcony of Europe (es.
+Balcon de Europa) is without a doubt one of the best things to do in Nerja.
+It’s a round balcony sitting on a cliff, offering magnificent views over the Mediterranean Sea and the coastline.
+In the past, it was part of the watchtower of an Arabic fortress, from which people carefully watched the sea for pirates.
 Balcon de Europa gained its name in 1885, during the visit of King Alfonso XII (whose statue you can also admire on the balcony).

 Church of El Salvador

 Church of El Salvador (es.
-Iglesia de El Salvador) is located a step away from the Balcon de Europa in Nerja.
-The church was built in the 17th century, the bell tower was added in 1724, and was last restored in 1997.
-Also, Iglesia de El Salvador is one of the few temples in the world to have representations of all three archangels.
+Iglesia de El Salvador) is located just a step away from the Balcon de Europa.
+The church was built in the 17th century and the bell tower was added a little later, in 1724.
+Last time it was restored in 1997.
+Interesting fact: Iglesia de El Salvador is one of the few temples in the world to have representations of all three archangels.

 The Museum of the village of Nerja (es.
 Museo de Nerja) is located in Plaza de Espana and is a must for those interested in history and culture.
 This interactive museum explores the history of Nerja from Paleolithic times to the 20th century.
 One of the most fascinating “objects” inside is the skeleton of Pepita, a young woman who used to live in the caves many years ago.